krishna4104/RigBetel_Labs_Micro_Ros/README.md

 > [...]
 > ```
 >
-> At the end of this procedure you should have your custom message inside the folder:
+> At the end of this procedure you should have custom message inside the folder:
 >
 > ```shell
 > extras/library_generation/